 - Provide a hazard communication program for employees

 - Have access to a first aid kit

 - Display posters from the Department of Labor or their state labor department that inform employees of their protections and rights (example seen to the right)

-Equal Employment Opportunity Commission
+The Equal Employment Opportunity Commission

-Reviews cases of discrimination and enforces the federal laws that make it illegal to discriminate against job applicants or employees based on the following:
+This commission reviews cases of discrimination and enforces the federal laws that make it illegal to discriminate against job applicants or employees based on the following:

 - Race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information